 More than half of the light fixtures in at least the first year will be assembled at a plant in the City of Chicago, and the project will use City residents to perform at least 50 percent of the work on the project.
 Additionally, the project is striving to achieve 27 percent Minority Business Enterprise participation and seven percent Women's Business Enterprise participation.
 The first phase of the project requires a city-wide survey of existing street light infrastructure, and at least half of the personnel for this phase will be graduates of Chicago Public Schools career and technical programs, City Colleges of Chicago construction technology training programs, and/or ex-offender apprenticeship programs.

 The new smart LED street lights will be owned and operated by the City of Chicago, supported by Silver Spring Networks' managed services and its Streetlight.Vision Control and Management System (CMS) software.
 The new LED street lights are expected to consume between 50 and 75 percent less electricity than the City's existing lighting infrastructure.
 Silver Spring's IPv6 platform will enable the City to remotely dim or brighten street lights as needed, as well as to remotely monitor street lights for proactive maintenance and faster repairs if failures do occur.

 The economics and benefits of the smart street light network approach will help the City manage their resources prudently, and achieve sustainability-driven initiatives and goals throughout the community.
 The smart street light infrastructure will be integrated into Chicago's 311 system.

 The Chicago Infrastructure Trust (CIT) led the procurement in close coordination with the Chicago Department of Transportation (CDOT), the Chicago Department of Innovation and Technology (DoIT) and the Chicago Park District.
 The Chicago City Council approved the project on April 19, 2017.

-Tagged with Chicago, smart city, street lights, tED
+Tagged with Chicago, tED